ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/element-reconversion.md

 };

 /**
- * Helper for creating DOM button with an editor callback.
+ * Helper for creating a DOM button with an editor callback.
  */
 const addActionButton = ( text, callback, domElement, editor ) => {
 	const domDocument = domElement.ownerDocument;